 Contrast issues in the content

 The contrast ratio between text and background colour is not always sufficient.
-The contrast issues apply to e.g. text content, buttons, accordions and footers.
+The contrast issues apply to e.g. text content, buttons and accordions.
 (WCAG 1.4.3)

 Content imported from other systems

 The online service includes content imported from other systems.
 Any accessibility issues of these contents are due to the original system.

 There are PDF documents on the website that have been imported from the Government electronic decision support system and are not fully accessible.
 The accessibility issues hamper the use of assistive technologies.
 Some documents are missing text alternatives, headings and language specifications.
 There are also problems with the structure of some of these documents.

 Shortcomings in the accessibility of materials will be rectified in connection with the ongoing reform of the decision support system.
 The new system will be introduced in 2022.

 The website contains links to Ministry of the Interior publications in PDF format that are located in the Institutional Repository for the Government (Valto).
 Separate accessibility statements have been prepared for the publications and the Institutional Repository for the Government, describing any accessibility issues they may have.

 Project information is displayed from a separate system.
 Some of these functions have accessibility issues that hamper screen reader use and keyboard browsing.
 Such functions include reloading a page when switching from one tab to another, modal windows on pages displaying information on individual projects, and the project search calendar.